web3/web3.js/docs/docs/guides/basics/sign_and_send_tx/wallet_of_eth_node.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-sidebar_label: 'Wallet of Eth Node'
+sidebar_label: 'Node Wallet'
 ---

-# Using Wallet of Eth Node
+# Using Node Wallet

-If Eth node have unlocked account in its wallet you can send transaction without need of signing locally in web3.js
+If Ethereum node has unlocked account in its wallet you can send transaction without need of signing locally in web3.js

-## Eth Transaction
+## Transaction

 ```ts
 // First step: initialize web3 instance